The two main functions of sensors are navigational and tactical.

 Chen-Chia Wang et al have utilized something called a optical speckle-tolerant photo-EMF pulsed laser vibrometer (PPLV) for the detection of human heartbeats, breathing, and gross physical movement from essentially any part of a human subject's surface, even in the presence of clothing, all the while without limiting the interrogation points to specific locations like the chest and carotid areas.

-Spy rays or spy beams are a jolly science fiction idea, apparently invented by the legendary E. E. "Doc" Smith in his novel Triplanetary (1934).
-Adjust the setting and you too can see and hear everything that happens inside an enclosed room at a remote location.
+Spy rays or spy beams are a jolly science fiction idea, apparently invented by the legendary E. E. "Doc" Smith in his novel Triplanetary (1934) and of course stolen by Gene Roddenberry for Star Trek.
+Adjust the setting on the spy-ray projector and you too can see and hear everything that happens inside an enclosed room at a remote location.
+It is like you have a magic invisible intangible TV camera you can position anywhere, regardless of intervening walls and obstacles.
 Currently they do not exist, but certain remote sensing technologies are getting real close.

-Naturally this leads to the an arms race, with the creation of "spy-ray blocks" to foil spy rays.
+Naturally this leads to the an arms race, with the creation of "spy-ray blocks" to foil spy rays (sort of like a jammer designed to defeat hidden listening devices).
 And improved spy rays to defeat the spy-ray blocks.

 Spy-ray blocks are naturally popular with the targets of the activites listed in the previous paragraph.
-Note that the target of spies includes diplomats, top-secret development labs, military planning offices, and enemy spies.
+Note that the target of spies includes diplomats, top-secret development labs, organized-crime mob bosses, military planning offices, and enemy spies.